neuroinformatics-unit/spikewrap/README.md

 > **SWC Ephys is not sufficiently tested to be used in analysis.
 This release is only for testing.
 Do not use for your final analyses.**

 > **Warning** **Limitations**
-> - works only on SpikeGLX recordings with 1 gate, trigger, probe (per run)
+> - works only on SpikeGLX recordings with 1 gate, 1 trigger, 1 probe (per run, e.g. g0, t0, imec0)
 > - requires standard input folder format
 > - has limited preprocessing options (`tshift`, `bandpass_filter`, `common median reference`)
 > - no options to remove potentially large intermediate files
 > - untested!

-# Installation
+# Local Installation

-Clone [the repository]() using git.
+Sorting requires a NVIDIA GPU and so is currently only available using the SWC's High-Performance Computer (HPC).
+However, local installation is useful for visualising the preprocessing steps prior to running the full pipeline (see 'Visualsation' below).

+To install locally, clone the repoisitory to your local machine using git.

+`git clone git@github.com:neuroinformatics-unit/swc_ephys.git`

 Change directory to the repo and install using

 `pip install -e .`

 or, to also install developer dependencies

-`pip install -e .[dev]` (Windows) or
+`pip install -e .[dev]`
+or if using the zsh shell
-`pip install -e '.[dev]'` (macOS / Linux)
+`pip install -e ".[dev]"`

 After installation, the module can be imported with `import swc_ephys`.
-Local installations can be used to visualise preprocessing results (see below).
-To run sorting, running on the SWC HPC is currently required.

 #### Running on the HPC